Environmental Reports Fish Toxicity Test Report

 The objective of this research is three-fold: collect and disseminate reliable information on car wash customers to the industry; obtain knowledge about public perceptions of car washing so that an informational campaign could be established; and finally, collect information on the non-user and professional car washing's number one competitor - the home washer.

-The most recent findings were published in the Summer 2012 edition of CAR WASH Magazine.
+The most recent findings, from 2014, will be featured in CAR WASH Magazine.
 Email email@example.com for previous study findings.